adonyssantos/santosma-home-server/README.md

 ## Backups

 This service is my own implementation to backup the data from all others services volumes.
 The backups are encrypted using the `backups-encryption.key` file and uploaded to Mega using the `mega-cmd` tool.

-**The backups files are:**

-- `backups.dockerfile`: The Dockerfile to build the backups service.
-- `./scripts/create-backup.sh`: The script to create the backups, compress, encrypt and upload to Mega.
-- `./scripts/restore-backup.sh`: The script to download, decrypt, decompress and restore the backups.
-- `./scripts/clean-backups.sh`: The script to clean the backups older than 30 days.
+Also, this service remove old backups from the local server to save space.